kwagle7/kwagle7/README.md

 ### About Me

-I'm a Data Engineer with 5+ years of experience in SQL, ETL, and Data Warehousing.
+I'm a Data Engineer with 5+ years of experience in Data Engineering, BI Development, and Software Development.
 I thrive on solving complex data problems and optimizing data pipelines.
 Currently, I'm diving deeper into ETL Architecture, Data Warehousing, and Advanced SQL.

 ---